Using Technology to Increase the Power of Payroll

-- Reduced processing time and costs of manual labor
+- Reduced processing time and costs of manual labor and resources

-- Better knowledge and insight
+- Better knowledge and insight across payroll teams

-- Real–time change and adaptability to business and market need- something we are all very familiar with now due to the past 18 months.
+- Real–time change and adaptability to business and market need (something we are all very familiar with now due to the past 18 months.)

-- Improved working experience
+- Improved working experience increasing productivity

-- A one-stop, end-to-end solution.
+- A one-stop, end-to-end payroll solution

 What I am enjoying most of all is the shift in how we can collect and utilize data; there are now incredible advances that make data even more valuable than before.
-We’ve rules engines enabling the creation, management, and deployment of mathematical formulas and algorithms near real-time and powerful indexing engines that allow searching and accessing past and present data in real-time.
+We’ve rules engines enabling the creation, management, and deployment of mathematical formulas and algorithms near real-time.
+We also have powerful indexing engines that allow searching and accessing past and present data in real-time.

 Robotic Process Automation (RPA)

-- Improve accuracy
+1. Improve payroll accuracy

-- Integrate with HCMs
+2. Integrate with HCMs

-- Allow changes
+3. Allow changes

-- Generate reports
+4. Generate reports